splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 Collect logs manually with subscription filters
 -----------------------------------------------------------

-Alternatively, you can add a subscription filter to forward logs only from selected CloudWatch log groups instead of sending all logs to Observability Cloud:
+Instead of sending all logs to Observability Cloud, you can forward logs only from selected CloudWatch log groups by adding a subscription filter.
+To add a filter, follow these steps:

 #.
 Install the ``splunk-aws-logs-collector`` lambda using the :ref:`CloudFormation template <aws-cloudformation>`.
 Don't select ``CloudWatch Logs`` as a data type to ingest in the AWS integration.